 In May 2015, the Department of Buildings (DOB) approved a building permit for the project.1 Immediately my client (and Landmark West!) filed, with DOB, Zoning Challenges and Appeals.2 In September, 2015, DOB, I believe in consultation with the Board of Standards and Appeals (BSA,) revoked the permit.3 The DOB instructed the Congregation to return to the BSA.
-Certainly, by September, 2015 the Congregation was aware that it would need to return to BSA.
-Indeed, the Congregation should have known of the need to return to the BSA even earlier, when the Challenges were file with the DOB in June, 2015 or when the bait-and-switch letter was sent to the BSA.
-The
+Certainly, by September, 2015 when the Congregation was aware that it would need to return to BSA, although it should have known when the Challenges were file in June, 2015.
+The Congregation then delayed 9-12 months until June 2016 to return to the BSA with the present application, by which time the variances had lapsed.